pingcap/docs-cn/migrate-from-tidb-to-tidb.md

 ## Step 4.
 Switch services to the new TiDB cluster

 After creating a changefeed, data written to the upstream cluster is replicated to the downstream cluster with low latency.
 You can migrate read stream to the downstream cluster gradually.
 Observe a period.
-If the downstream cluster is stable, you can switch write stream to the downstream cluster as well, which may include three steps:
+If the downstream cluster is stable, you can switch write stream to the downstream cluster by performing the following steps:

 1. Stop write services in the upstream cluster.
 Make sure that all upstream data are replicated to downstream before stopping the changefeed.

-    {{< copyable "shell-regular" >}}

     ```shell
     # Stop the changefeed from the upstream cluster to the downstream cluster